7 Best Strat Pickups (2023) That Enhance Tone

 This set of strat pickups gives you a Texas-sized tone and grit that will surely fit your budget.
 Whether you are looking for those sparkly clean Strat tones or the saturated bite that they're known for, this set of pickups delivers.

 We started with our strat on clean and got that open sound.
-These pickups featured vinyl-coated lead wires, as well as staggered pole pieces, for a classic sound that is balanced and quite useful for today’s player.
+These pickups featured vinyl-coated lead wires as well as staggered pole pieces, delivering a classic sound that is balanced and quite useful for today’s player.

-Although all three pickups in this set delivered what we had expected, our favorite was the bridge pickup.
-It gave us some serious output as it is overwound, and we loved how it paired up with our Tube Screamer distortion dialed in at various levels.
-We got some serious growl that was a bit more aggressive than standard wound pickups, but still found them to be balanced and focused.
+Although all three pickups in this set delivered what we expected, our favorite was the bridge pickup.
+It gave us some serious output because it’s overwound, and we loved how it paired up with our Tube Screamer distortion dialed in at various levels.
+We got some serious growl that was a bit more aggressive than standard wound pickups, but we still found them to be balanced and focused.

 We also liked how position 4 sounded, especially when clean.
 The sound we got was great for blues and similar applications.
 Here we got a nice combination of bite and balance that can come in handy in a variety of situations.